eupston/MrHedgy/README.md

 # MrHedgy
-An Application for that triggering Stock trades with TDAmeritrade with emails
+An Application for Algorithmic Trading for Stocks in TDAmeritrade